Academy Awards: Overview

 Sculptor George Stanley, who also did the Muse Fountain at the Hollywood Bowl, sculpted Cedric Gibbons' design.
 The statuettes presented at the initial ceremonies were gold-plated solid bronze.
 Within a few years, the bronze was abandoned in favor of Britannia metal, a pewter-like alloy that is then plated in copper, nickel silver, and finally, 24-karat gold.
 Due to a metal shortage during World War II, Oscars were made of painted plaster for three years.
 Following the war, the Academy invited recipients to redeem the plaster figures for gold-plated metal ones.
+In 1960 Redbook magazine wrote of the "ten-inch Oscar, weighing seven pounds, composed of 92.5 percent tin and 7.5 percent gold and priced at $60."

+Cedric Gibbons (pictured at the 2nd Academy Awards in April 1930) was the original designer of the Oscar statuette.

 The only addition to the Oscar since it was created is a minor streamlining of the base.
 The original Oscar mold was cast in 1928 at the C.W.
 Shumway & Sons Foundry in Batavia, Illinois, which also contributed to casting the molds for the Vince Lombardi Trophy and Emmy Award statuettes.
-During the 1970s, the Oscar statues were cast in Crystal Lake, Illinois.
-From 1983 to 2015, approximately 50 Oscars in a tin alloy with gold plating were made each year in Chicago by Illinois manufacturer R.S.
+From 1972 to 1986, the Oscar statues were cast at the Dodge Trophy Company in Crystal Lake, Illinois.
+From 1987 to 2015, approximately 50 Oscars in a tin alloy with gold plating were made each year in Chicago by Illinois manufacturer R.S.
 Owens & Company.
 It would take between three and four weeks to manufacture 50 statuettes.

 In 2016, the Academy returned to bronze as the core metal of the statuettes, handing manufacturing duties to Walden, New York-based Polich Tallix Fine Art Foundry, now owned and operated by UAP Urban Art Projects.
 While based on a digital scan of an original 1929 Oscar, the statuettes retain their modern-era dimensions and black pedestal.
 Cast in liquid bronze from 3D-printed ceramic molds and polished, they are then electroplated in 24-karat gold by Brooklyn, New York-based Epner Technology.
 The time required to produce 50 such statuettes is roughly three months.
 R.S.
 Owens is expected to continue producing other awards for the Academy, and service existing Oscars that need replating.